 Posted by Willy Franzen on March 10, 2011.
-Positions below updated every five minutes.
+Jobs updated daily.

 In Chicago getting a cab is easy.
 If you stand on the street looking even somewhat confused, taxi drivers will start honking at you to see if you need a ride.
 If you have luggage with you, they’ll nearly run you over trying to ensure that another cab doesn’t get the $42 fare to O’Hare.
 Apparently it’s not so easy in other cities.
 I’ve heard that it can be especially tough in San Francisco, CA, which is why Uber (formerly UberCab) is making so much noise.
 They offer a simple, relatively affordable black car service that harnesses the power of the mobile Internet.
 With a simple text message or touch of a button in an iPhone or Android app, you can have Uber schedule a car to come pick you up.
 You’ll get an estimated arrival time (usually within 5-10 minutes), and when they get there, you just hop in.
 Once you’re at your destination, you hop out and say thank you.
 They already have your credit card from when you signed up, so payment is covered and tip is included.
 It’s certainly a luxury, but it’s a luxury done right.